rotki/rotki/docs/api.rst

    :reqjson string name: The name of asset to be used to filter the result data.
 Optional.
    :reqjson string symbol: An asset symbol to be used to filter the result data.
 Optional.
    :reqjson string asset_type: The category of an asset to be used to filter the result data.
 Optional.
    :reqjson bool show_user_owned_assets_only: A flag to specify if only user owned assets should be returned.
-Defaults to False.
+Defaults to ``"false"``.
 Optional.
    :reqjson string include_ignored_assets: A flag to specify if ignored assets should be included in the result.
-Defaults to True.
+Defaults to ``"true"``.
 Optional.

    **Example Response**: